cid2rrrr/Drum_Classficiation/readme.md

 [nn_wiki]: https://en.wikipedia.org/wiki/Neural_network "Neural network wikipedia"

-It uses the simples model of the four methods.
+The simplest model of the four methods.

-Even creating a smiple model with one relu layer, you can get a not bad result.
+Even creating a simple model with one relu layer, you can get a not bad result.

-In order to find optimized performance while increasing the complexity of the model, the generating model method is overriden.
+To find optimized performance while increasing the complexity of the model, the generating model method is overridden.
 Wrapping the method with `keras.wrappers.scikit_learn.KerasRegressor`, you can find the best parameters through the RandomSearchCV from scikit-learn.